Ankush0077/student-search-pclub-secy-task/README.md

 # student-search-pclub-secy-task
  Task Required To Be Done By Prospective Secretaries Of PClub IITK.

-This Repository Contains The Replica Of The Site https://search.pclub.in/ Along With Additional IITK Family Tree Functionality.
+This Repository Contains The Replica Of The Site https://search.pclub.in/ Along With Additional Implementation Of IITK Family Tree Functionality.

 STEPS REQUIRED TO OPEN THE STUDENT SEARCH SITE MADE BY ANKUSH (CAUTION: Make sure python is installed in the system.)